windmill-labs/windmilldocs/docs/intro.md

 - there's no agreed upon way to run those scripts
 - building a UI for scripts is time consuming
-- many issues arise along the way that are painful to solve (permissions, collaboration, audit logs, secrets)
+- many issues arise along the way that are painful to solve (permissions, collaboration, audit logs, secrets, deployment)

-Windmills solves those problems, and makes sure that scripts become widely useful tools.
+Windmill solves those problems, and makes sure that scripts become widely useful tools.
 The central tenet is: make building automation fast and easy, and everybody will automate repetitive tasks and save a lot of time.

 ## Getting Started